10-Day Traditional Ceremony & Shipibo Cultural Immersion Retreat

 Accommodation

-Each sámati xóbo (house for samá) is designed to be a private sanctuary that can meet all of your basic needs and aid in your samá process.
-They incorporate a traditional leaf roof design together with high quality hardwood floors and walls.
+As a private sanctuary that can meet all of your basic needs, each tambo incorporates a traditional leaf roof design together with high quality hardwood floors and walls.
 Mosquito screen encloses the living space, which includes a private dry double-vault composting toilet.
 Attached by a small bridge is a spacious open air bathing platform with a shower, faucet, large basin, and small stool for personal floral baths and washing.
-Inside you will find: 1 single bed with frame 2 sets of 100% cotton sheets 1 blanket 1 mosquito net 2 100% cotton towels 1 hammock 1 small table and chair 1 emergency whistle 1 traditional clay ashtray drinking water candles & matches toilet paper small hand washing sink shelves Please note that, for the purpose of enhancing the experience of samá, we do not have running electricity in the tambos (or onsite at all), so at night you will be operating by candlelight or your headlamp.
+Inside you will find: 1 single bed with frame, 2 sets of 100% cotton sheets, 1 blanket, 1 mosquito net, 2 100% cotton towels, 1 hammock, 1 small table and chair, 1 emergency whistle, 1 traditional clay ashtray, drinking water, candles & matches, toilet paper, small hand washing sink, and shelves.
+Please note that, for the purpose of enhancing the experience with us, we do not have running electricity in the tambos (or onsite at all), so at night you will be operating by candlelight or your headlamp.

 Venue & Amenities